PowerBI.tips

 Salesman Table

-Great! but, as we all know this is how the measure madness begins.
+Great!
+But, as we all know this is how the measure madness begins.
 From here we refine and finesse the data to craft the data story, and end up with tons of additional tables and measures.

 Pro Tip: You can use the search window at the top of the Fields window to help you find buried measures or fields of data.